Micah Xavier Johnson: Shootings

 On July 7, 2016, a peaceful Black Lives Matter protest marched through downtown Dallas, Texas, drawing about 800 demonstrators.
-The event responded to the recent police killings of Alton Sterling in Baton Rouge, Louisiana, on July 5, and Philando Castile in Falcon Heights, Minnesota, on July 6—both Black men shot during encounters captured on video.
+The event responded to the recent police killings of Alton Sterling in Baton Rouge, Louisiana, on July 5, and Philando Castile in Falcon Heights, Minnesota, on July 6—both black men shot during encounters captured on video.

 Around 100 officers monitored the march, which passed near El Centro College without incident until gunfire erupted around 8:45 p.m.
-Johnson arrived in a dark SUV, armed with an SKS semi-automatic rifle, a handgun, extra ammunition, and ballistic vests.
+Johnson arrived in a dark SUV, armed with a Saiga 5.45 semi-automatic rifle, a handgun, extra ammunition, and ballistic vests.
 He parked near the protest's end, chatted briefly with two officers, then opened fire on police from an elevated position on Lamar Street (now Botham Jean Boulevard).
 He shot from behind barriers, through windows, and while moving, targeting white officers specifically.
 The ambush killed five officers and wounded seven more, plus two civilians.
 Gunfire scattered protesters in panic as Johnson used military-style tactics, like quick position changes, to prolong the assault.